A recent origin for Saturn's rings from the collisional disruption of an icy moon: Introduction

 In this paper, we propose a modified version of the collisional disruption mechanism of ring formation \citep{harris84} that is consistent with the mass and composition of the rings.
-In this model, a comet on a heliocentric orbit with sufficient mass and impact energy hits and disrupts a ring parent moon and the resulting debris spreads along the moon's orbit to form the ring system.\footnote{Perhaps a suitable name for this moon is Menoetius: a Titan, son of Iapetus and brother of Prometheus, struck down by Zeus with a thunderbolt for his hubris and cast into the underworld during the battle of the Titans (Hesiod, Theogony, 507).} This mechanism is likely at play in the formation of the less massive rings of Jupiter, Uranus and Neptune but faces difficulties in making Saturn's rings \citep{colwell94} because of their relatively large mass and high ice fraction.
-To work for Saturn, the mass and composition of the hypothetical ring parent moon must again be consistent with Saturn's rings and moons (see Table \ref{table:moons}).
+In this model, a comet on a heliocentric orbit - an Oort-cloud comet or Centaur - with sufficient mass and impact energy hits and disrupts a ring parent moon.
+The resulting debris then spreads along the moon's orbit to form the ring system.
+This mechanism is likely relevant to the formation of the less massive rings of Jupiter, Uranus and Neptune but faces difficulties in making Saturn's rings \citep{colwell94} because of their relatively large mass and high ice fraction.
+The composition of a hypothetical ring parent moon for Saturn should be consistent with those of Saturn's moons shown in Table \ref{table:moons} \citep{matson09,thomas10}.

 Since the mass of the rings is comparable to the mass of Saturn's moon Mimas \citep{robbins10}, the disrupted moon must be at least this large and one further needs to find a way to create a ring made of nearly pure ice.
-The ice fractions of Saturn's 5 mid-sized moons vary from 37\% (Enceladus) to 95\% (Tethys) with an mass-weighted average value of about 60\% .
-The disruption of a moon with the current average composition of the extant moons would create a ring inconsistent with the observations though perhaps a parent moon with the composition of Tethys might be adequate.
+The ice fractions of Saturn's 5 mid-sized moons vary from 43\% (Enceladus) to 94\% (Tethys) with an mass-weighted average value of about 60\% \citep{thomas10} (see Table \ref{table:moons}).
+The complete disruption of a moon with the current average composition of the extant moons would create a ring inconsistent with the observations though perhaps a parent moon with the composition of Tethys might be adequate.